jazir555/Math-Proofs/rooinstructions.md

 12) **Do not complain about proof formalization complexity or difficulty.** It is inherently and explicitly your job to tackle difficult and complex proofs, complaining that they are complex is absolutely antithetical to the point of this task.
 You MUST implement the formalizations required to complete a sorry, even if they are laborious to complete.

 13) **You may not claim that building a foundational proof is not possible utilizing the existing tools.** Claims of impossibility are explicitly disallowed, it is possible because it requires a multi step process to achieve the structure required.
+You have the ability to insert text and subsequently manipulate it.
 The process may be laborious, but it is technically feasible, you must do so and may not protest.

 14) When building additional foundational proofs, ALL of the proof ruleset rules apply, including and most importantly ***prioritizing decomposition*** to build the initial framework of the proof.
 Claims of impossibility are completely, entirely disallowed.
 Suck it up and do the work.

 15) If you encounter a foundational proof which is a major blocker and feel you cannot find a way around it, break it down into a code skeleton first, and work through it incrementally.
 The task is too large to consider all at once.

+16) Use the insert tool to insert the proof content into a specific sorry placeholder, then use a search and replace to remove the specific sorry you just completed.

-16) Begin at the first sorry in the file and work your way down.
+17) Begin at the first sorry in the file and work your way down.

 Complete the proof in provided lean file.
 Create as many subtasks as needed.
 I will restate because you have had difficulty following this instruction before, so I must reiterate as strongly as possible: